MathisSchm/DorfRomantiCam/README.md

 ## How to use

-_Warning!
-Installing this mod may reset your ingame achievements (skins, buildings..)._
+# Please remember that modding your game can break things beyond repair.
+DorfRomantik does not officially support modding and neither can nor will be able to help you troubleshoot problems if you have modded your game.
+Installing this mod may result in a complete reset of ingame achievements (Skins, buildings...).
+Only install mods if you are willing to possibly wipe your progress.

 - DRC requires BepInEx.
 Download and extract it into DorfRomantik's game folder.
 - Run DorfRomantik.
 - Drop the DorfRomantiCam.dll into BepInex/Plugins.